Quito: Public transport

 The MetrobusQ network, also known as "Red Integrada de Transporte Público", is the bus rapid transit system running in Quito, and it goes through the city from south to north.
-It's divided into three sections—the green line (the central trolleybus, known as El Trole), the red line (the north-east Ecovía), and the blue line (the north-west Corridor Central).
-In addition to the bus rapid transit system, there are many buses running in the city.
+It's divided into three sections—the green line (the central trolleybus, known as El Trole), the red line (the north-east Ecovía), and the blue line (the north-west Central Corridor).
+In addition to the bus rapid transit system, there are many bus companies running in the city.
 The buses have both a name and a number, and they have a fixed route.
 Taxi cabs are all yellow, and they have meters that show the fare.
 There are nearly 8,800 registered taxicabs.

-In August 2012 the Municipality of Quito government established a municipal bicycle sharing system called Bici Q.
+In August 2012, the Municipality of Quito government established a municipal bicycle sharing system called Bici Q.

+In March 2023, a new bicycle sharing system was established in order to promote the bicycle as a sustainable, healthy and fast mean of transport.
+With this service, the objective is to reduce mobilization times, air pollution and improve the quality of life of the citizens.

 Highways

 Although public transport is the primary form of travel in the city, including fleets of taxis that continually cruise the roadways, the use of private vehicles has increased substantially during the past decade.

 Because of growing road congestion in many areas, there were plans to construct a light rail system, which were conceived to replace the northern portion of the Trole.
 These plans have been ruled out and replaced by the construction of the first metro line (subway) in 2012.
-It is expected to be operational by December 2022, joining the existing public transportation network.
+It started to operate in December 2023, joining the existing public transportation network.